storybookjs/react-native/pages/docs/react-storybook/addons/introduction/index.md

 ## 1. Decorators

-These are wrapper components or Storybook decorators that wrap a story.
+Decorators are wrapper components or Storybook decorators that wrap a story.

 ### Wrapper Components